 To setup your own automated course backups you will need to have Site Administrator access to your Totara site.

-- From the quick-access menu go to Courses > Backups > Automated backup setup.
+- From the Administration block go to Site administration > Courses > Backups > Automated backup setup.

 - You will then need to configure the setup options you require.